Interacting Urns on Directed Networks with Node-Dependent Sampling and Reinforcement: Simulations and Discussion

 \subsection{Simulation results}

-In this section, we present the simulation results for a cycle graph with 4 nodes (as in Figure~\ref{fig:4cycle-example1}), where all nodes are of P\'olya type.
-We explore three specific cases for this graph and give the simulation results below. \begin{enumerate} \item Consider the case when all nodes are preferential, that is $\II = \Diag(1,1,1,1)$.
+In this section, we present the simulation results for a cycle graph with 4 nodes, where all nodes are of P\'olya type and $q_i\in \{0,1\}$ for all $i$.
+We explore three specific cases for this graph below. \begin{enumerate} \item Consider the case when all nodes are preferential except node 4 (see Figure~\ref{fig:4cycle-example2}), that is $\II = \Diag(1,1,1,-1)$.

-We first note that the graph in Figure~\ref{fig:4cycle-example1} does not satisfy conditions (i) and (ii) of Theorem~\ref{thm:convergence}, as all nodes are P\'olya type and there is no stubborn node.
-However based on Algorithm~\ref{alg:graph_partition} there is a valid graph partition and thus it does not satisfy condition (iii) of Theorem~\ref{thm:convergence}.

-This case corresponds to a specific instance of P\'olya-type reinforcement at each node in a $d$-regular graph (where $\diin = \diout = d, \forall i)$ for $d=2$, which was earlier studied in \cite{kaur2023interacting}.
-In this work, authors showed that there is a synchronisation with a random limit, that is there exists a random variable $Z^\infty$ such that $\lim_{t\to \infty} \bZ^t = Z^\infty (1,1,1,1)$.
-The simulation results, depicted in Figure~\ref{fig:convergence1}, also suggest that the proportion of balls of either colour synchronises to the same random limit across all urns.

-\item Consider the case when all nodes are preferential except node 4 (see Figure~\ref{fig:4cycle-example2}), that is $\II = \Diag(1,1,1,-1)$.
 We observe that this case satisfies condition (iii) of the Theorem~\ref{thm:convergence}, as it does not have a valid graph partition.
-Thus by Theorem~\ref{thm:convergence}, $\bZ^t$ has a deterministic limit, which is independent of the initial vector $\bZ^0$.
-Figure~\ref{fig:convergence2} and Figure~\ref{fig:var_example2} illustrate the convergence to a deterministic limit and also show that the $\Var(Z_i^t)$ converges to zero for every $i=1, 2,3,4$.
+Thus by Theorem~\ref{thm:convergence}, $\bZ^t$ has a deterministic limit $1/2 \bone$, which is independent of the initial vector $\bZ^0$.
+Figure~\ref{fig:convergence2} illustrates the convergence of $Z^t_1, \dots, Z_4^t$.

-Note that, in this case, the eigenvalues of the matrix $I-\W$ are $ 1+ \frac{1}{\sqrt{2}} + \frac{i}{\sqrt{2}}, 1+ \frac{1}{\sqrt{2}} - \frac{i}{\sqrt{2}}, 1- \frac{1}{\sqrt{2}} + \frac{i}{\sqrt{2}}, 1- \frac{1}{\sqrt{2}} - \frac{i}{\sqrt{2}}$.
+Note that, in this case, the eigenvalues of the matrix $I-\W$ are $1+ \frac{1}{\sqrt{2}} + \frac{i}{\sqrt{2}}, 1+ \frac{1}{\sqrt{2}} - \frac{i}{\sqrt{2}}, 1- \frac{1}{\sqrt{2}} + \frac{i}{\sqrt{2}}, 1- \frac{1}{\sqrt{2}} - \frac{i}{\sqrt{2}}$.
 Therefore $\rho = 1-\frac{1}{\sqrt{2}} <1/2$ and $\Re(\lambda_{max}) = \frac{1}{\sqrt{2}}$ and thus from \eqref{eq:var_order} we get $\Var(\bZ^t) \preccurlyeq t^{\sqrt{2} -2}$.

-\item Now, we consider the case when all nodes are P\'olya type and alternate nodes are de-preferential (see Figure ~\ref{fig:4cycle-example3}), that is $\II = \Diag(1,1,-1,-1)$.

-Note that, the graph in Figure~\ref{fig:4cycle-example3} has a valid graph partition as described in Algorithm~\ref{alg:graph_partition} and thus does not satisfy any of the condition (i)--(iii) of Theorem~\ref{thm:convergence}.
-The simulation results in Figure~\ref{fig:convergence3} show that the limit in this case is random.
-Furthermore, the simulations suggest that the limit takes the form $\left(Z^\infty, (1-Z^\infty), (1-Z^\infty), Z^\infty \right)$.